-Increasing confidence in building positive, rights respecting relationships for learning through
+Increasing confidence in building positive, rights respecting taking account of and implementing relevant whole school utilising strategies to nurture caring, supportive and purposeful relationships for learning through relationships with learners inclusion and behaviour polices

-- taking account of and implementing relevant whole school inclusion and behavior polices - utilizing strategies to nurture caring, supportive and purposeful relationships with learners - utilizing opportunities to celebrate success. - Increasingly successful ability to create a learning environment where learners are encouraged to respect and care for themselves, others and the natural world.
+- utilising opportunities to celebrate success. - Increasingly successful ability to create a learning environment where learners are encouraged to respect and care for themselves, others and the natural world. - Utilising a developing knowledge of wellbeing indicators and their application